vflopes/nihil/README.md

 ## Components

-nihil have several components, each one responsible for doing just one thing.
+nihil has several components, each one responsible for doing just one thing.
 The overall focus is to provide high performance and scalability on UNIX-like operating systems.

 ### Analytics